 If you consistently have more trash than one trash cart can hold, you can request a second can for $10 more per month.
 Complete our Contact Form to request a second can.

 Each account includes one free bulk pick-up per month Read our bulk policy at the link below.
-We will take up to three items from your curb, as long as they are within our bulk guidelines!
 After you put your bulk items out for disposal, you can expect them to be gone within three days!

 We will also collect bulk items placed by the can that are small and light enough (50 lbs or less) for our drivers to load without injuring the driver or the truck.

-Adams provides our customers with 95-gallon cans and for our Okaloosa County senior citizens, we offer a 65 gallon can.
+Adams provides our customers with 95-gallon cans.
+For our Okaloosa County senior citizens, we offer a 65-gallon can.

 Customer bills are sent to customers on the 15th of the month and are due on the first of the following month – so about two weeks after you receive it!